Zhuge Liang's Northern Expeditions: Xincheng Rebellion

 Meng Da, a former Shu general who defected to Wei in 220, served as the Administrator of Xincheng Commandery (新城郡; in present-day northwestern Hubei) near Shu's northeastern border.
 Zhuge Liang hated Meng Da for his capricious behaviour and worried that he would become a threat to Shu.
 Around 227, when he heard that Meng Da had a quarrel with his colleague Shen Yi (申儀), he sent spies to stir up greater suspicions between them and spread news that Meng Da was plotting a rebellion against Wei.
 Meng Da became fearful and decided to rebel.
 However, he was stuck in a dilemma after receiving a letter from the Wei general Sima Yi, who was stationed at Wancheng.
 In the meantime, Sima Yi quickly assembled an army, headed towards Xincheng, and reached there within eight days.

-Wei's rival states, Shu and Wu, sent forces to support Meng Da, but were defeated and driven back by Wei forces led by Sima Yi's subordinates.
+Wei's rival states, Shu and Wu, sent forces to support Meng Da but were defeated and driven back by Wei forces led by Sima Yi's subordinates.
 Sima Yi ordered his troops to surround Shangyong (上庸), Meng Da's base, and attack from eight directions.
 At the same time, he also successfully induced Meng Da's nephew Deng Xian (鄧賢) and subordinate Li Fu (李輔) to betray Meng Da.
 After 16 days of siege, Deng Xian and Li Fu opened Shangyong's gates and surrendered to Sima Yi.
 Meng Da was captured and executed.
 Sima Yi and his troops headed back to Wancheng after suppressing the rebellion.
-He then went to the Wei capital, Luoyang, to report to the Wei emperor Cao Rui and returned to Wancheng after that.
+He then went to the Wei capital, Luoyang, to report to Wei emperor Cao Rui and then returned to Wancheng.